 BNP Paribas Fortis' activities are exposed to a number of risks, such as credit risk, market risk, liquidity risk and operational risk.
-To ensure that these risks are identified and adequately controlled and managed, the Bank adheres to a number of internal control procedures and refers to a whole array of risk indicators, which are further described in Chapter 'Risk management and capital adequacy' to the BNP Paribas Fortis Consolidated Financial Statements 2015.
+To ensure that these risks are identified and adequately controlled and managed, the Bank adheres to a number of internal control procedures and refers to a whole array of risk indicators, which are further described in Chapter 'Risk management and capital adequacy' to the BNP Paribas Fortis Consolidated Financial Statements 2016.

-BNP Paribas Fortis is involved as a defendant in various claims, disputes and legal proceedings in Belgium and in some foreign jurisdictions, arising in the ordinary course of its banking business and following the restructuring of BNP Paribas Fortis and BNP Paribas Fortis Group in late September/early October 2008, as further described in Note 5.a 'Contingent assets and liabilities' to the BNP Paribas Fortis Consolidated Interim Financial Statements 2016.
+BNP Paribas Fortis is involved as a defendant in various claims, disputes and legal proceedings in Belgium and in some foreign jurisdictions, arising in the ordinary course of its banking business and following the restructuring of BNP Paribas Fortis and BNP Paribas Fortis Group in late September/early October 2008, as further described in Note 5.a 'Contingent liabilities : legal proceeding and arbritation' to the BNP Paribas Fortis Consolidated Interim Financial Statements 2017.

-Events after the reporting period are further described in Note 5.i 'Events after the reporting period' for the BNP Paribas Fortis Interim Financial Statements for the first half year of 2016.
+Events after the reporting period are further described in Note 5.h 'Events after the reporting period' for the BNP Paribas Fortis Interim Financial Statements for the first half year of 2017.